rstacruz/code-base-analysis-prompt/README.md

 ### General advice

 - Use agent mode &mdash; Use an "agent" mode so the coding agent can run multiple requests and analyze the codebase in depth.
-This means tools like [Aider](https://aider.chat/).
+This means tools like [Aider](https://aider.chat/) may not be the best choice.
 - Use Gemini models &mdash; The Google Gemini models offer 1M context window.
 (In contrast, Sonnet 4 has 200K.)
 The Flash model is often good enough if "thinking" is enabled.
 - Avoid Copilot GPT-4.1 &mdash; I don't know, it just never got good results for me.
 It does have a 1M context window though.